A May-type spectral sequence for higher topological Hochschild homology: Conventions and running assumptions.

-\begin{convention} By convention, the ``cofiber of $f:X\lra Y$" will mean that $f$ is a cofibration and we are forming the pushout $Y\coprod_X 0$ in the given pointed model category.
-By convention we will write $Y/X$ for $Y\coprod_X 0$ when $f:X\lra Y$ is a cofibration. \end{convention} We will write $\Comm(\mathcal{C})$ for the category of commutative monoid objects in a symmetric monoidal category $\mathcal{C}$, we will write $s\mathcal{C}$ for the category of simplicial objects in $\mathcal{C}$, and we will write $\smash$ for the symmetric monoidal product in a symmetric monoidal category $\mathcal{C}$ since the main example we have in mind is the category of symmetric spectra where the symmetric monoidal product is the smash product. \begin{runningassumption} Throughout, let $\mathcal{C}$ be a complete, co-complete left proper stable model category equipped with the structure of a symmetric monoidal model category in the sense of \cite{MR1734325}, satisfying the following axioms: \begin{itemize} \item The unit object $\mathbbm{1}$ of $\mathcal{C}$ is cofibrant. \item A model structure (necessarily unique) on $\Comm(\mathcal{C})$ exists in which weak equivalences and fibrations are created by the forgetful functor $\Comm(\mathcal{C})\rightarrow\mathcal{C}$. \item The forgetful functor $\Comm(\mathcal{C})\rightarrow \mathcal{C}$ commutes with geometric realization of simplicial objects. \item Geometric realization of simplicial cofibrant objects in $\mathcal{C}$ commutes with the monoidal product, i.e., if $X_{\bullet},Y_{\bullet}$ are simplicial cofibrant objects of $\mathcal{C}$, then the canonical comparison map
+\begin{convention} By convention, the ``cofiber of $f\co X\longrightarrow Y$" will mean that $f$ is a cofibration and we are forming the pushout $Y\coprod_X 0$ in the given pointed model category.
+Also, by convention, we will write $Y/X$ as shorthand for the cofiber of $f\co X\longrightarrow Y$. \end{convention} \begin{convention} By convention, given a coproduct $\coprod_{i\in I} X_i$ of objects $X_i$ in a cocomplete category $\mathcal{A}$, we will refer to the map $X_j\hookrightarrow \coprod_{i\in I} X_i$ for $j\in I$, given by definition of the coproduct, as the inclusion map.
+When $\mathcal{A}$ is a subcategory of $\mathcal{B}$, we will also refer to the evident functor $\mathcal{A}\hookrightarrow \mathcal{B}$ as an inclusion.
+Since one use of inclusion refers to map between objects in a category $\mathcal{A}$ and the second use of inclusion refers to a functor between categories, no confusion should arise. \end{convention} We will write $\Comm(\mathcal{C})$ for the category of commutative monoid objects in a symmetric monoidal category $\mathcal{C}$, we will write $s\mathcal{C}$ for the category of simplicial objects in $\mathcal{C}$, and we will write $\Smash$ for the symmetric monoidal product in a symmetric monoidal category $\mathcal{C}$, since the main example we have in mind is the category of symmetric spectra, in which the symmetric monoidal product is the smash product.
+We will write $S^1_{\bullet}$ throughout for the minimal simplicial model for the circle $\Delta[1]/\delta \Delta[1]$, which is important for defining topological Hochschild homology. \begin{runningassumption} Throughout, let $\mathcal{C}$ be a left proper stable model category equipped with the structure of a symmetric monoidal model category in the sense of \cite{MR1734325}, satisfying the following axioms: A model structure (necessarily unique) on $\Comm(\mathcal{C})$ exists in which weak equivalences and fibrations are created by the forgetful functor $\Comm(\mathcal{C})\rightarrow\mathcal{C}$.
+The forgetful functor $\Comm(\mathcal{C})\rightarrow \mathcal{C}$ commutes with geometric realization of simplicial objects and sends cofibrant objects to cofibrant objects.
+Geometric realization of simplicial cofibrant objects in $\mathcal{C}$ commutes with the monoidal product, ie, if $X_{\bullet},Y_{\bullet}$ are simplicial cofibrant objects of $\mathcal{C}$, then the canonical comparison map